These Are The Most Common Reasons For Frequent Peeing

 As normal as it is to pee, anxiety about passing the same coworkers several times per day, every day on your way to the bathroom can build up fast.
 Is there such a thing as peeing too much?

-Yes there is, says Raquel B. Dardik, MD, a gynecologist at NYU Langone Medical Center.
+Yes there is, says Raquel B. Dardik, MD, a gynaecologist at NYU Langone Medical Center.
 But usually, frequent peeing isn't a major cause for alarm.

 If you're concerned about how often you're feeling the need to go, the first thing to figure out is what "frequent" means for you, Dr. Dardik says: "Some people really do pee more often than others, but there's no specific quantity of how many times per hour or day is too much."
 Instead, she says a sudden change in your bathroom patterns is a more reliable sign that something is off.